bitcoin-unlimited/BUwiki/wally/faq.md

 ## What Wally features can I control using the SETTINGS page?

  1. LOCAL CURRENCY.
 Select the gear icon at the top of Wally's home page to go to the settings page.
 The first line on the settings page allows you to select your preferred local currency.
 Use the pull down menu on the right to see the available local currencies, and select the currency of your choice.
- 2. ACCOUNT BACKUP AND RESTORE SECRET PHRASE.
+ 2. ACCOUNT RECOVERY SECRET PHRASE.
 The second section of the settings page requires your special attention.
 After setting up an account, you should immediately write down the account's secret phrase and store it in a safe place.
 This will allow you or anyone else to recover your funds if your wallet is lost or destroyed.
 Keep your secret phrase secret.

-  ***!!WARNING!!*   If the Wally app is accidentally deleted or your device goes bad, is destroyed, is lost, or is stolen, or if any other mishap occurs preventing you from accessing your wallet, you will lose your BCH unless you have written down and safely stored your account backup and restore secret phrase.**
+  ***!!WARNING!!*   If the Wally app is accidentally deleted or your device goes bad, is destroyed, is lost, is stolen, or if any other mishap occurs preventing you from accessing your wallet, you will lose your BCH unless you have written down and safely stored your account recovery secret phrase.**

  3. BCH NODE PREFERENCES.
 Advanced users may want to set one of the BCH node options.
 When these are not set, Wally chooses a random BCH node to validate your send transactions.
 Furthermore, Wally will occasionally switch to a different random node to further insure your security.
 The Simplified Payment Validation (SPV) standard is used to ensure rapid execution of transactions.
 Users that want a particular node to validate their transactions (such as their own BCH node if they are running one) may set Wally to only use that node or, alternately, to preferably us that node.
 To enable these choices, select one of the red buttons in the third section of the settings page and enter the node name.
  4. ACCOUNT MANAGEMENT.
 The forth section of the setting page allows you to rediscover transactions, access unconfirmed transactions, and to delete accounts.
 Use the drop down menu to select the account that you want to manage, and then select REDISCOVER, ASSESS UNCONFIRMED, or DELETE.